interlay/interlay.github.io/docs/vault/guide.md

 - [x] Started the Vault client locally
 - [x] Registered your Vault on the Beta interBTC testnet
 - [x] Inspected the status and activities of your Vault
+- [x] Submitted BTC block headers to the interBTC testnet

 ## Prerequisites